DCC-BS/rag-backend/README.md

 ## API Documentation

 The API documentation is available at `/docs` when the server is running.
-Key endpoints include:

-- `/auth/token` - Get authentication token
-- `/chat` - Chat endpoint
-- `/users` - User management